1. Eligibility

 • Teams must register before their first submission to the official leaderboard.

-• Registration is open from May 4, 2026.
+• Registration opened on May 25, 2026.

 • Teams may update their team members up to 7 days before the final evaluation deadline.